surprisetalk/writings/essays/PostgreSQL: Indexes.md

 <!-- TODO: Picture. -->

-"— which takes me to another tree-card —"
+"— which takes me to another branch-card —"

 <!-- TODO: Picture. -->